innogames/serveradmin/docs/extending.rst

 There are several ways to check for permissions at different levels.
 To check permissions on a view, use the ``permission_required`` decorator::

+   from django.contrib.auth.decorators import permission_required

    @permission_required('servermonitor.can_view_graphs')
    def view_graphs(request):
-       # Do some stuff and render template
+       pass # Do some stuff and render template

 It will disallow calling this view for all users that don't have the required permission.